 Rehana was a top actress of Hindi cinema in the late 1940s and early 1950s.
 She is regarded as Hindi cinema’s first ‘jhatka queen’, her dances catering to the frontbenchers or the ‘chavani class’ as they was called then, while being labelled vulgar by the educated gentry!
-Today when one looks back, one finds her dances and stagey eye-popping acting pretty harmless wondering what the furor was all about.
-Rehana, however, loved her sex-pot image and was known to have quipped, “Am I Sexy?
+Today when one looks back, however, one finds her dances and stagey eye-popping acting pretty harmless wondering what the furor was all about.
+Rehana, however, loved her sex-pot image and is known to have quipped, “Am I Sexy?
 Good, I like that!”

 Shehnai and Sajan (1947), both made for Filmistan, were Rehana’s breakthrough films that made her a star.
-The former, pairing her with Nasir Khan, also established director PL Santoshi and music director C Ramchandra, whose super-hit song for the film Aana Meri Jaan Meri Jaan Sunday ke Sunday was hummed though out the country.
+The former, pairing her with Nasir Khan, also established director PL Santoshi and music director C Ramchandra, whose super-hit song for the film Aana Meri Jaan Meri Jaan Sunday Ke Sunday was hummed though out the country.
 Sajan saw her paired with Ashok Kumar and remains one of her most well-known films.

 Rehana entered the best phase of her career from 1948-1951 as she did a variety of films paired opposite most of the top heroes of the day – Prem Adib (Actress (1948)), Raj Kapoor (Sunehre Din (1949), Sargam (1950)), Dev Anand (Dilruba (1950)), Shyam (Nirdosh (1950), Surajmukhi (1950)), Shekar (Ada (1951)) and Premnath (Sagai (1951)).

 Soon, Rehana found herself playing second lead in films like Dhola Maru (1956) and Delhi Durbar (1956).
 In fact, Shin Shinaki Boobla Boo, starring Rehana, Sadhona Bose and Ranjan even had the Ministry of Information and Broadcasting overturning the Universal certificate granted to the film and banning it altogether citing its ‘low moral tone’.
 The ban was later revoked but killed any chances the film might have had at the box office.
 With her career on the decline in India, Rehana migrated to Pakistan with the hope of continuing her career there.
-Her last released film in India was Mehfil (1957).
+Her last film produced in India was released post her leaving India, Mehfil (1957).

 Rehana passed away in Pakistan on April 23rd, 2013.